-Prerequisite: placement in ENG 101
+Prerequisite: placement in ENGL& 101

 Teaching as a career and essential features of preparation for it.
-Includes a study of the teacher's role and function in the school; preparation for professional competencies and certification; the American public school system; and the responsibilities of schools in a democratic society.
-SE
+Includes a study of the teacher's role and function in the school; preparation for professional competencies and certification; the American public school system, and the responsibilities of schools in a democratic society.
+(Formerly EDU 201) SE

-EDU 205 Approaches in Teaching ESL 3 (33/0)
+EDUC 215 Approaches in Teaching ESL 3 (33/0)

 A comprehensive introduction to English as a Second Language (ESL).
-Describes theories and methods which guide understanding of how language is learned/acquired.
+Describes theories and methods which guide understanding how language is learned/acquired.
 Examines materials, techniques, and different activities which promote the development of the four basic skill areas: listening, speaking, reading, and writing.
+(Formerly EDU 205)

-EDU 240 Family Communication and Dynamics
+EDUC 240 Family Communication and Dynamics 5 (55/0)

-Prerequisite: Placement in ENG 101
+Prerequisite: Placement in ENGL& 101

 The study of the structure and process of communication in families.
 Includes communication in relation to intimacy, roles, power, decision-making and conflict, developmental issues, ethnicity, gender, and family diversity in forming family patterns.
-SE
+(Formerly EDU 240) SE

-EDU 251 Approaches in Teaching Math
+EDUC 251 Approaches in Teaching Math

-(33/0)Methods
+Methods 3 (33/0)